-1. Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall each submit Tier 2 Advice Letters within 30 days of the date of issuance of this decision, that proposes pre-approved template single-line diagrams for the interconnection application process.
-Each utility shall demonstrate in its advice letter that the pre-approved template single line diagrams were designed in compliance with Section 4.1.3 of this decision and that the utility: (a) informally consulted with stakeholders and vetted the diagrams through technical meetings; (b) must provide a list of who attended the meetings; and (c) must provide technical details specific to the single line diagrams, including the types of permitted devices, the processes for assessing the devices, and the device certification requirements.
-If any proposals were rejected, the utility shall: (a) explain the reasoning for the rejection; (b) provide updates to interconnection agreement terms as well as any other Commission-approved forms in order to implement the requirements adopted, here; (c) request authorization of the single line diagrams; and (d) discuss any updates required to the interconnection portals, along with a timeline for when the updates will take place.
-In this Advice Letter submittal, PG&E, SCE, and SDG&E shall reference compliance with this decision pursuant to Ordering Paragraph 1.

-2. Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall each submit a Tier 2 Advice Letter within 30 days of the date of issuance of this decision that demonstrates their compliance with Section 4.1.3 of this decision, to expedite utility approval of interconnection projects by: (a) providing specific technical criteria used to determine where field inspections are necessary for grid safety and reliability; and (b) in cases where an inspection is deemed necessary, the process for which utilities will accept videos, photos, and virtual inspection, along with attestations of authenticity and accuracy from the contractor.
+- 1. Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall each submit Tier 1 Advice Letters within 30 days of the date of issuance of this decision, that informs the Commission of inclusion of pre-approved template single-line diagrams for the interconnection application process.
+Each utility shall demonstrate in its advice letter that the pre-approved template single line diagrams were designed in compliance with Section 4.1.3 of this decision and shall report: (a) both that the utility informally consulted with stakeholders and vetted the diagrams through technical meetings and the degree to which attendees at the technical meetings reached consensus; (b) must provide a list of who attended the meetings; and (c) technical details specific to the single line diagrams, including the types of permitted devices (or information on the pre-approved equipment list), the processes for assessing the devices, and the device certification requirements.
+If any proposals were rejected, the utility shall: (a) explain the reasoning for the rejection; (b) provide updates to interconnection agreement terms as well as any other Commission-approved forms in order to implement the requirements adopted, here; (c) provides information on of the single line diagrams; and (d) discuss any updates required to the interconnection portals, along with a timeline for when the updates will take place.
+In this Advice Letter submittal, PG&E, SCE, and SDG&E shall reference compliance with this decision pursuant to Ordering Paragraph 1. - 2.
+Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall each submit a Tier 2 Advice Letter within 30 days of the date of issuance of this decision that demonstrates their compliance with Section 4.1.3 of this decision by: (a) providing specific technical criteria used to determine where field inspections are necessary for grid safety and reliability; and (b) in cases where an inspection is deemed necessary, the process by which utilities will accept videos, photos, and virtual inspection, along with attestations of authenticity and accuracy from the contractor.
 We direct the utilities to adopt these approaches to the extent possible while assuring that safety and reliability are not compromised.
 In this Advice Letter submittal, PG&E, SCE, and SDG&E shall reference compliance with this decision pursuant to Ordering Paragraph 2.